Course ObjectiveAfter completion of the course, the student can:

 for 60 percent.
 There is a resit for the final exam.
 A grade of 5.0 for

 the final exam is required to pass the course.
 The homework still counts

 for the resit exam.

 LiteratureThe Mathematics of Financial Derivatives, A Student Introduction, by

 Paul Wilmott, Sam Howison, Jeff Dewynne.
 Cambridge University Press.

-In addition, lecture notes will be made available for several topics
+In addition, lecture notes will be made available.

 Target Audience3W, mMath, mBA, 3Ect

 Recommended background knowledgeSingle Variable and Multivariable Calculus, Linear Algebra and